ccTCP/RFC/RFC-eventhook.md

 This will remove a listener function from that eventhook.

 #### Parameters
-- `ehook` The object itself
+- `ehook` The object itself.
 - `index` The index position of the listener function to be removed.
-This will be provided at attachment(see usage below)
+This will be provided at attachment(see usage below).

 #### Returns
 - nothing